VMechLAB/Clippiboard/README.md

 ## License

-MIT - free to use to use & no limits.
+MIT - free to use & no limits.